 In 1986, Golden State Bulb Growers moved its main offices, warehouses, and greenhouses from Capitola to just outside of Watsonville.
 The fourth generation of the family now operates the bulb business.
 Nolan Brown heads the shipping department, Worth C. Brown (grandson of Worth A. Brown) has office responsibilities, and Justin Brown oversees the growing of the crops on nine separate ranches throughout California and Baja, Mexico.
 Justin supervises the production of 26 crops on over 1,000 acres, with the largest portion of the land being devoted to colored Calla lilies.

-The Brown family continues to donate the begonia blooms from its fields each year to the Capitola Begonia Festival.
-And while the begonias are no longer grown at Capitola, the family continues its presence there with a shopping center built on the old ranch property.
+The Brown family continues its presence in Capitola with a shopping center built on the old ranch property.
 Brown Ranch Marketplace is located next to the Capitola Mall, which itself is on land that was previously part of the Brown Ranch.
-Barclay Brown, Andrea Rivers, his daughter, and Bob Rivers, his son-in-law, who is general manager of the center, developed this retail complex which features Trader Joe’s, Bed Bath & Beyond and many other fine shops and restaurants.
+Barclay Brown, Andrea Rivers, his daughter, and Bob Rivers, his son-in-law, who is general manager of the center, developed this retail complex which features Trader Joe’s, Bed Bath & Beyond and many other fine shops, services and restaurants.

 Brown Ranch Marketplace opened in mid-1992 and has since become one of the premier shopping centers in Santa Cruz County.
 This is due to the prime location next to the Capitola Mall and the quality shops, exceptional services, and international restaurants located at Brown Ranch Marketplace.